arvind02/magick_filter/README.md

 ## Usage

-In present there are three filters available in this Gem.
+In present there are five filters available in this Gem.
 Use the given below commands on console to convert photos.

 ### Original Image